 3. The kids are fighting, the phone is ringing, and dinner is burning on the stove – too many things are happening at once!

 In moments when your fight-or-flight response is triggered, your breath is your best friend.
-If you have the Happify app, try the Breather activity, which can help calm the nervous system after a stressful event.
-Or just do some belly breathing: Simply sit or lie flat in a comfortable position, place one hand on your belly and one on your chest and take a deep breath through your nose.
+Try doing some belly breathing: Simply sit or lie flat in a comfortable position, place one hand on your belly and one on your chest and take a deep breath through your nose.
 You should feel your belly pushing your hand outward while your chest remains relatively still.
 Then, breathe out through pursed lips and feel your hand move closer to you as your belly retracts.
 Repeat these steps three to 10 times for maximum calm.

 Read the full article here and remember, the holidays are *supposed* to be about taking a break, so don't forget to give yourself one!